 - a.
 Wintek Taiwan: Taiwan Taichung District Court has confirmed the reorganization ruling of Wintek on October 5, 2016.
 Currently it has entered the reorganization procedure.
-Wintek estimates that its loss ratio for the firm with unwarranted claim is 16%.
-At the first stage, NT\$5.5 billion will be allocated as per the proportion of debt to the unsecured creditors.
-The Company has acquired the first installment, NT\$27,543,635. - b.
+As of the printing date of the annual report, Wintek has made three installments and loss ratio for the firm with unwarranted claim is 16%, 6%, and 10%, respectively.
+The Company has acquired the first to third compensation payments. - b.
 Wintek subsidiary in Vietnam: It has obtained an arbitrary award of winning a court case through Vietnam international arbitrary center.
 The parties shall reach a settlement pursuant to the payment on the arbitrary award and come to an agreement on reduction of debt with three installment payments.
 The Company has acquired all installment payments. - c.
-Wintek subsidiary in China: After Guangdong Dongguan People' Court conducted corporate reorganization ruling, the loss ratio for the firm with unwarranted claim is 6.5%, and every firm will be paid with an extra of RMB 50,000 as compensation money.
-The Company has acquired the first compensation money in 2017, and the second allocation is yet to be determined. - B. Project payment lawsuit against Jing He Science Co., Ltd. (JHS) N2O & CO2 Gas Plant:
+Wintek subsidiary in China: After Guangdong Dongguan People' Court conducted corporate reorganization ruling, the first loss ratio for the firm with unwarranted claim is 6.5%, and every firm will be paid with an extra of CNY 50,000 as compensation money.
+The Company has acquired the first compensation money in 2017 and the second allocation in 2021.
+The amount of the second allocation is the unpaid balance after the first payment multiplied by the second loss ratio the firm with unwarranted claim of 6.26%. - B. Project payment lawsuit against Jing He Science Co., Ltd. (JHS) N2O & CO2 Gas Plant:

-Cause of lawsuit: Nova Technology, a subsidiary company, undertook the expansion of Jing He's JHS N2O&CO2 Gas Plant on October 29, 2012.
+Cause of lawsuit: Nova Technology Corp.
+(Nova Tech), a subsidiary company, undertook the expansion of Jing He's JHS N2O&CO2 Gas Plant on October 29, 2012.
 Jing He terminated the contract unilaterally before completion.
 Both parties disputed over the percentage of completion, and Jing He refused to make payments.
-The said dispute required the judicial investigations, so Nova Technology filed an action to request for NT\$122,090,708, payments of the construction.

-Status of lawsuit: Nova Technology filed a civil action against Jing He on October 29, 2013 and the first trial is in the process of hearing.
-(Case No: Taiwan Taoyuan District Court 2013 Jien-Zi No.71) As of the publish date of annual report, Nova Technology is still unable to predict the result of the judgment and damages; however, Nova Technology has recognized the valuation allowance for the cost of construction performed according to the related accounting standards.
+The said dispute required the judicial investigations, so Nova Tech filed an action to request for NT\$122,090,708, payments of the construction.
+Status of lawsuit: Nova Tech filed a civil action against Jing He on October 29, 2013 and the first trial is in the process of hearing.
+(Case No: Taiwan Taoyuan District Court 2013 Jien-Zi No.71) As of the publish date of annual report, Nova Tech is still unable to predict the result of the judgment and damages; however, Nova Tech has recognized the valuation allowance for the cost of construction performed according to the related accounting standards.